 Simply put, seen below is just one combination of the Sliding Hub system in action.
 It’s supposed to be the ultimate answer to instant, portable home building for any location.
 The really incredible part is the designer Gabriel Aramu imprinted a little timeless genius into his Sliding Hub: the combinations are endless, though available references claim only 64 ‘structures’ are possible with the Sliding Hub system.
 It’s pretty much like Lego, except you can live inside the blocks.

 The designer Aramu was obviously thinking in the long-term when he conceived the Sliding Hub.
-It’s designed to be transportable anywhere and is ideal for either emergency situations for for temporary abodes nomadic ethnic groups can use.
+It’s designed to be transportable anywhere and is ideal for either emergency situations or for temporary abodes nomadic ethnic groups can use.
 The latter category is a little too far out though, as nomads generally travel ultra-light and prefer tents, sometimes nothing at all.
 (See Mongolia, the Sahara.)
+However, the Sliding Hub could potentially be adapted for semi-nomadic lifestyles, offering a more stable and secure living environment while still being relatively easy to transport.

-Other than rugged applications, the Sliding Hub housing system is also well suited for high density urban environments.
-It would be cool to own a plot of land and a few of these modules.
+Other than rugged applications, the Sliding Hub housing system is also well suited for high-density urban environments.
+Imagine owning a plot of land in a bustling city and having the flexibility to configure your living space according to your needs.
+The modular nature of the Sliding Hub allows for vertical and horizontal expansion, making it a versatile solution for urban dwellers.
 So long as basic utilities such as power and water are accessible, the Sliding Hub should be fun to live in.
-It’s not difficult to maintain and the mods you can add to the structure should make for an enthusiastic home owner.
+It’s not difficult to maintain and the mods you can add to the structure should make for an enthusiastic homeowner.

 Source Gizmag